PioneeringTechLab/laravel-sudo/README.md

 ### SUDO_DURATION

-The time (in seconds) that "sudo mode" is active for the existing authenticated user before a reprompt.
+The time (in minutes) that "sudo mode" is active for the existing authenticated user before a reprompt.

-Default is two hours (7200 seconds).
+Default is 120 minutes (two hours).

 ## Routing